The strikes that could ruin your summer holiday – and how to claim compensation

 Elsewhere, even getting to the airport could prove a challenge with another round of rail strikes announced for this month.
 However, the London Underground strikes scheduled for next week have been suspended.

-Around 20,000 rail workers across the UK are set to strike on the following days:
+Around 20,000 rail workers across the UK are set to strike on Saturday, July 29.

 The rail companies affected by the far-reaching strikes are: Avanti West Coast, C2C, Chiltern Railways, CrossCountry, East Midlands Railway, GTR (includes Southern, Thameslink, Great Northern and Gatwick Express), Great Western Railway, Greater Anglia (includes Stansted Express), LNER, Northern Trains, Southeastern, South Western Railway, TransPennine Express and West Midlands Trains.